All Episodes

 Well, there is a black and white of it in the early stages of leaving this world.

-You get out of your body, you move down the tunnel, place of light and beings of light surrounded by loved ones, the panoramic life as you are.
+You moved out of your body, you move down the tunnel, place of light, and beings of light, and surrounded by loved ones.

-And Gary, you know what I've always said, the single most important thing about the near-death experience to me is the panoramic life of you.
+The panoramic life is you aren't, which I can guarantee, you know, what I've always said, the single most important thing about the near-death experience to me is the panoramic life is you.

 You will watch it from a second-person perspective.